gashchukk/LAB3_POK-Test-String_library-of-another-team/README.md

 In order to make dynamic array we were supposed to add additional constructor
 <img src="https://drive.google.com/uc?export=view&amp;id=17GFlesYOytSsI_kdBtkiL3gmcsjfImU9">

-Google Benchmark enabled us to measure execution times and memory usage for various string operations, providing data-driven insights for optimization.
+Google Benchmark allows us to measure execution times and memory usage for various string operations, providing data-driven insights for optimization.
-This analysis informed our ongoing efforts to enhance the efficiency and functionality of 'my_str_t'.
+This analysis informed our ongoing efforts to check the efficiency and functionality of 'my_str_t'.
+In benchmarks_controller.h we have tested these methods: append, find, insert, clear, reserve, swap and size.
+After running main.cpp the execution time comparison between built in strings and my_str_t will be displayed.